dev0x1/arkwork-examples/README.md

 ## Overview

 Few basic examples showing how to use [arkwork-rs libraries](https://github.com/arkworks-rs) to construct zk-SNARKS circuits.
+Examples use Groth16 and Marlin zk-SNARKs system.

 Examples are:
 * Prover claims that she knows "Two values *a* and *b* such that *a * b == c* where c is a public value".